Together-Java/TjBot/CONTRIBUTING.md

    ```
 5. For more information on adding commands, refer to the documentation for Brigardier or ask :)

+## Committing changes
+If your commit is related to an Issue please link it accordingly within the message (see [this](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls) page, essentially a `#` followed by the issuenumber)

+Try to commit only few changes at a time.

 ## Structuring a Pull Request

 ### Code